 "Statistical accounts" were written on nearly every parish in Scotland on three occasions - in the 1790s (the "Old Statistical Account"), in the 1840s (the "New Statistical Account") and in the 1950s (the "Third Statistical Account").
 The author was usually the parish minister.
 They give fascinating insights into the local topography and history, social and economic conditions, and even the daily lives of people of those times.
 Published versions include:

 - The 'Old' Statistical Account, 1791-1799

 - is available online at edina (to view without charge, click on 'For non -subscribers, Browse scanned pages').

 - is also online at Google Books, but the parishes are not arranged in any order.
-Search in 'Advanced search' , 'full view only', for "statistical account" + the parish name.
+Links are given on the parish pages.